MaddyKapfhammer/sample/README.md

-# sample
+# Colors
-A trial sample
+A color should give you a hint about what you are typing.